randmonkey/gateway-operator/.github/ISSUE_TEMPLATE/---release.md

 - `CHANNELS` - the channels the operator is available on the OpenShift Operator Hub.
 For the technical preview we're using `alpha` channels.
 Please refer to the [OLM docs][olm-channels] for more information.
 - `OPENSHIFT_SUPPORTED_VERSIONS` - the supported versions of OpenShift.

-When the changes of the above versions are ready, make sure you run `make generate manifests bundle.regular`.
+When the changes of the above versions are ready, make sure you run `make generate manifests bundle`.

 ## Submit to external hubs